sophiacho1/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 &#128218; I'm a rising junior at Harvard, where I major in Computer Science and Statistics and minor in Economics.
+On campus, I'm a Head Teaching Fellow for CS 50, Harvard's introductory computer science course.

 &#128200; My main interest lies in leveraging data to study topics at the intersection of technology, economics, and regulation.
 To that end, I'm excited to join the New York Fed's Research and Statistics Group this summer.

 &#128640; I'm also fairly involved in the start-up space.
 I currently source and conduct industry research for Plug and Play.
 Previously, I've worked at Treasure Data and Element AI.

-This coming fall, I'll be a Head Teaching Fellow for CS 50, Harvard's introductory computer science course.

 &#9728;&#65039; In my free time, I enjoy playing the cello, listening to K-pop, and swimming.